Questions and Answers about SB 721 and SB 326 – California’s Balcony & Deck Inspection Laws

 - Existing Homeowner’s Associations must have their initial EEE inspection by January 1, 2025.

-- New Condo Associations that had a building permit application submitted after January 1, 2020, must have their initial EEE inspection within six years of getting issued a Certificate of Occupancy.
+- New Condo Associations that had a building permit application submitted after January 1, 2020, must have their initial EEE inspection within nine years of getting issued a Certificate of Occupancy.

 - After the initial EEE inspection for both existing Homeowner’s Associations and new condo associations, all following inspections must be completed every nine years in coordination with the reserve study inspection.

 Both laws require inspections to be done at regular intervals.

 How long does a manager or Homeowner’s Associations have to make repairs after an EEE inspection?